You are using an outdated browser. Please upgrade your browser to improve your experience.

 What is probate?

 Probate is the word used to describe the process of administering someone's estate after they've died.
-This includes things like collecting in their money, shares, property and possessions, and working out who'll inherit what.
+This includes things like collecting their money, shares, property and possessions, and working out who'll inherit what.

 What is a grant of probate?

 A grant of probate is a legal document that the executor of the will should apply for.
-It authorises them to administer the deceased person's estate and carry out the wishes they left in their will.
+It authorises them to administer the deceased person's estate and carry out the wishes in their will.

 What is the process for probate?